-Whether you're freelancing to make some extra cash, bootstrapping your small business, or expanding your company with new employees, you can benefit from business insurance.
+Whether you're freelancing to make some extra cash, bootstrapping your small business, or expanding your company with new employees, you can benefit from commercial insurance.

 The good news: small business insurance can protect you from those risks.

-Insurance can save you from financial catastrophe if something goes wrong, but even when things go right, business insurance can power your growth.
+Insurance can save you from financial catastrophe if something goes wrong, but even when things go right, commercial insurance can power your growth.
 Specifically, the right policies can help you:

 If a fire or other covered property insurance event forces your business to close, business interruption insurance can replace your lost income.
 This little-known gem is usually part of a business owner's policy and can be the difference between recovery and closure after unexpected events.

 Data breaches and cyberattacks have the potential to affect every business.
 Cyber liability insurance can soften the blow if your business is hit.
 It helps cover ransom payments to hackers, customer notification costs, and other recovery efforts.

 Whether you haul tools between worksites or rent cars when you're traveling to meet clients, commercial auto insurance (or hired and non-owned auto insurance) can cover damage and liability just as your personal auto insurance does.

 If you have a vehicle titled to your business, commercial auto is likely the policy for you.
 If you or your employees drive personal vehicles for work purposes, hired and non-owned auto (HNOA) is usually the appropriate choice.